moe123/abraxas/ReadMe.md

 ```

 #### [*] Iterators
-Abraxas implements four different types of iterators: Forward-Bidirectional, Reverse-Bidirectional, Back-Inserter and
+Abraxas implements five different types of iterators: Forward-Bidirectional, Reverse-Bidirectional, Back-Inserter,
-Front-Inserter.
+Front-Inserter and Pair-Iterator.
 Like the `C++ STL`, Abraxas `Iterators` implementation is now fully opaque to the `Algorithms` component.
 `Iterators` have a `first()` and `second()` member ; where `first()` is the key or numerical index (depends on the container
 category) and `second()` the value.